We help you give and we strengthen the causes you give to

 3 min

-This well-known verse shows that generosity starts with the heart: the deeper our understanding of God’s generous character, the deeper we will feel called and moved to share our time, talents, and resources with others.
 If we want to teach our children about giving, first and foremost we can help them to recognise God’s generosity in sending Jesus to die for us.
-Once they have grasped God’s wholehearted love and mercy, we can nurture them in developing a true and selfless desire to show generosity to others.
+Once they have grasped God’s wholehearted love and mercy, we can nurture them in developing a true and selfless desire to generously give to others.

 The tradition of the collection plate made financial giving to churches visible and tangible and for me, it impressed an understanding that giving money to the local church was an important part of our weekly worship.
 As a child I recall watching with fascination as the large wooden dish glided perfectly from pew to pew, with stewards providing a helping hand to negotiate a row change.
 I would observe how the church family placed their offering envelopes on the plate, whilst children and visitors dropped an assortment of coins and perhaps the odd note, as their turn came to make their offering.
 We would then thank God that we were able to give as a church and prayerfully request that God use the money to grow his Kingdom.